gyptazy/utmh/README.md

 # utmh - UTM Harbor Management Tool
 `utmh` (UTM Harbor) is a simple project to provide ready to use images (e.g. Linux and BSD) for `Apple Silicon` (`ARM64` based) CPUs with [UTM](https://mac.getutm.app).
 [UTM](https://mac.getutm.app) is a QEMU based full featured system emulator and virtual machine host for iOS and macOS which allows to run Linux, BSD, Windows and several other operating systems on your iPhone, iPad and Mac.
-While [UTM](https://mac.getutm.app) is a mac'ish app, `utmh` provides a `server` and `client` tool to fetch ready to use images that can be directly used without further installation or adjustments to credentials, SSH setups or similar. `utmh` requires a utmharbor (a repository) that serves the final images.
+While [UTM](https://mac.getutm.app) is a mac'ish app, `utmh` provides a `server` and `client` tool to fetch ready to use images that can be directly used without further installation or adjustments to credentials, SSH setups or similar. `utmh` requires a utmharbor (a repository) that serves the final images. `umth` is fully written in Python.

 ## Table of Content
 - [utmh - UTM Harbor Management Tool](#utmh---utm-harbor-management-tool)
   - [Table of Content](#table-of-content)